 2.8 Prohibited Acts by Elected and Appointed Public Officials and Employees.
-For any transaction identified in this policy, the City shall not knowingly purchase any service, good, or property from any Councilmember, the Mayor, or any City Employee or any entity in which he or she holds a substantial interest as defined by Section 105.450, RSMo., as amended.

-The City recognizes it is difficult or impossible for every employee utilizing a purchasing card to know of every entity which a Councilmember, the Mayor or another employee may hold a substantial interest as described above; however, the City shall exercise its best efforts to refrain from conducting such transactions utilizing a purchasing card and shall not knowingly do so.
+For any transaction identified in this policy, the City shall not knowingly purchase any service, good or property from any Councilmember, the Mayor or any City Employee or any entity in which he or she holds a "substantial interest".
+For purpose of this section the term "substantial interest" shall mean ownership by the individual either directly or indirectly of ten percent or more of any business entity, or of an interest having a value of ten thousand dollars or more, or the receipt by an individual of a salary, gratuity or other compensation or remuneration of five thousand dollars, or more per year from an individual, partnership, organization, or association within any calendar year.
+Additionally, it is recognized that it is difficult or impossible for every employee utilizing a purchasing card to have knowledge of every entity which a Councilmember, the Mayor or another employee may hold an interest as described above; however, the City shall exercise its best efforts to refrain from conducting such transactions utilizing a purchasing card and shall not knowingly do so.